conda/conda/docs/source/faq.rst

 General questions
 =================

+1. What is conda?

+Conda is a cross-platform and Python-agnostic package manager and environment manager program that quickly installs, runs and updates packages and their dependencies and easily creates, saves, loads and switches between environments on your local computer.
+Conda is included in all versions of Anaconda, Miniconda and Anaconda Server.

+2. What is Miniconda?

+Miniconda includes conda, Python and a small number of other useful packages including pip, zlib and a few others.

-1. What is Anaconda?
+3. What is Anaconda?

-*Anaconda* is a meta package for *conda*.
-This meta package contains a stable collection of standard packages (like *scipy*, *numpy*, *zlib* etc.) for big data and scientific use that have all been tested to work well together.
-These packages are all installed automatically with one quick installation routine, so it is convenient and fast.
-It includes Python, so it is often referred to as a “Python distribution” that makes installing Python (and the many other packages) easy and fast, even for new Python users.
+Anaconda includes everything in Miniconda and a stable collection of over 100 standard open source packages for data analysis and scientific computing that have all been tested to work well together, including scipy, numpy and many others.
+These packages can all be installed automatically with one quick and convenient installation routine.

-2. What is conda?

-Conda is a cross-platform, Python-agnostic “package manager” and “environment manager” program that quickly installs, runs, and updates packages and their dependencies, and easily switches between environments on your local computer.
-Conda is included in all versions of Anaconda, Anaconda Server, and Miniconda.

-3. What is Miniconda?
+4. Do Miniconda and Anaconda include Python?

+Yes.
+Because Anaconda and Miniconda include Python, they are Python distributions, and can make installing Python quick and easy even for new users.

+5. When should I use Miniconda instead of Anaconda?

-Miniconda mini-installer is a small or “bootstrap” version of Anaconda.
-It installs only what you need to get conda running.
-If you use Miniconda instead of the full Anaconda, you must then choose each package you want, and use conda to download and install them.
-Miniconda can be used when disk space is a problem or if you do not wish to take the time to download and install all of the over 100 packages at once.
+If you use Miniconda instead of the full Anaconda then you must choose each package you want and use conda to download and install them.
+Miniconda can be used when disk space is limited or if you do not wish to take the time to download and install all the Anaconda packages at once.

 Getting help